Digital Marketing Agency | SEO, Paid Social & PPC

 Google On How It Chooses Canonical Webpages

-What does a Canonical Webpage mean?
+What is a Canonical Webpage?

 Insights From Gary Illyes Regarding Google’s Crawling Priorities